alexzk1/MsiFanControl/README.md

 # Dependencies

 You will need installed system wide: g++ (latest), cmake, boost 1.8+, cereal (C++ headers only serialization library), libcpuid, qt5 widgets (for GUI), libseccomp.

-Optionally you may try to install https://github.com/BeardOverflow/msi-ec

-msi-ec allows to control battery maximum charge (and many other things outside scope of this program).

 # Warning
 Use at your own risk, no liability for me.
 This program is based on researchings of the other peoples (see the links).
 It must be used ONLY on MSI laptops with Intel CPUs.
 Daemon will try to check if proper CPU and laptop are used.